 Tribal Law Enforcement -- Afternoon Session

-Practices— Enhanced collaborative investigation model
+Practices— Enhanced collaborative investigation model and the three stages of a pro-active human trafficking investigation

-Procedures – Strategies and techniques for the detection and investigation of the crime of human trafficking.
+Protocols -- for victim interviews, strategies and techniques for the detection and investigation of the crime of human trafficking.

 Human Trafficking in Indian Country - Upcoming Courses: